micampe/BTHome-MicroPython/README.md

 You could, but do you really want a device containing your WiFi credentials in an unsecured location outside your home?
 I don't.
 I'd rather broadcast BLE advertisements I can read from indoors.
 If the device sending them is lost or stolen, I'm out a few dollars, but no data is compromised.

 ## How can I use it?
-Copy bthome.py (or bthome.mpy) to your microcontroller's /lib directory and install MicroPython's aioble module (specifically the peripheral portion, but you can also install the entire module.)
+Install this module and the aioble module to your microcontroller's /lib directory.

-With mip, it's like this:
+With mpremote's mip, it's like this:

 ```
 mpremote connect PORT mip install github:DavesCodeMusings/BTHome-MicroPython